vgmrips/vgmtools/README.md

 Even then, make sure the left/right errors aren't too high, else you will introduce jitter.

 After a conversion is finished, the rounding statistics are displayed.
-They show the maximum rounding errors (OldSample - RoundedSample).
+They show the maximum rounding errors (OldSample - RoundedSample) relative to the beginning of the frames.

 Line 1: Left Error [always negative or 0]